castromaciel/maps/README.md

 ## Credits

-Maps-app is built and maintained by [Castro Maciel](https://github.com/castromaciel)
+Maps is built and maintained by [Castro Maciel](https://github.com/castromaciel)

 ## License